Mohamed M. Atalla

 Mohamed M. Atalla (محمد عطاالله; August 4, 1924 – December 30, 2009) was an Egyptian-American engineer, physicist, cryptographer, inventor and entrepreneur.
 He was a semiconductor pioneer who made important contributions to modern electronics.
-He is best known for inventing the MOSFET (metal–oxide–semiconductor field-effect transistor, or MOS transistor) in 1959 (along with his colleague Dawon Kahng), which along with Atalla's earlier surface passivation and thermal oxidation processes, revolutionized the electronics industry.
+He is best known for inventing, along with his colleague Dawon Kahng, the MOSFET (metal–oxide–semiconductor field-effect transistor, or MOS transistor) in 1959, which along with Atalla's earlier surface passivation processes, had a significant impact on the development of the electronics industry.
 He is also known as the founder of the data security company Atalla Corporation (now Utimaco Atalla), founded in 1972.
 He received the Stuart Ballantine Medal (now the Benjamin Franklin Medal in physics) and was inducted into the National Inventors Hall of Fame for his important contributions to semiconductor technology as well as data security.

 Born in Port Said, Egypt, he was educated at Cairo University in Egypt and then Purdue University in the United States, before joining Bell Labs in 1949 and later adopting the more anglicized "John" or "Martin" M. Atalla as professional names.
-He made several important contributions to semiconductor technology at Bell, including his development of the surface passivation and thermal oxidation processes (the basis for silicon semiconductor technology such as the planar process and monolithic integrated circuit chips), his invention of the MOSFET with Kahng in 1959, and the PMOS and NMOS fabrication processes.
-Atalla's pioneering work at Bell contributed to modern electronics, the silicon revolution, and Digital Revolution.
-The MOSFET in particular is the basic building block of modern electronics, and is considered one of the most important inventions in electronics.
-It is also the most widely manufactured device in history, and the US Patent and Trademark Office calls it a "groundbreaking invention that transformed life and culture around the world".
+He made several important contributions to semiconductor technology at Bell Labs, including his development of the surface passivation process and his demonstration of the MOSFET with Kahng in 1959.

-His invention of the MOSFET was initially overlooked at Bell, which led to his resignation from Bell and joining Hewlett-Packard (HP), founding its Semiconductor Lab in 1962 and then HP Labs in 1966, before leaving to join Fairchild Semiconductor, founding its Microwave & Optoelectronics division in 1969.
+His work on MOSFET was initially overlooked at Bell, which led to his resignation from Bell and joining Hewlett-Packard (HP), founding its Semiconductor Lab in 1962 and then HP Labs in 1966, before leaving to join Fairchild Semiconductor, founding its Microwave & Optoelectronics division in 1969.
 His work at HP and Fairchild included research on Schottky diode, gallium arsenide (GaAs), gallium arsenide phosphide (GaAsP), indium arsenide (InAs) and light-emitting diode (LED) technologies.
 He later left the semiconductor industry, and became an entrepreneur in cryptography and data security.
 In 1972, he founded Atalla Corporation, and filed a patent for a remote Personal Identification Number (PIN) security system.
 In 1973, he released the first hardware security module, the "Atalla Box", which encrypted PIN and ATM messages, and went on to secure the majority of the world's ATM transactions.
 He later founded the Internet security company TriStrata Security in the 1990s.
-In recognition of his work on the PIN system of information security management as well as cybersecurity, Atalla has been referred to as the "Father of the PIN" and an information security pioneer.
 He died in Atherton, California, on December 30, 2009.